randallard/ifx-train-data-refresh/README.md

    - `tables.dependencies.primary_key`: The primary key column name used in dependent tables

 ## Local Testing

+For the quickest local verify, copy config.sample.yml to be config.yml.
+The setup-test-db sets up a verify for exactly that config.yml - if you do have your db local, then you can skip straight to verify_export.sh with your custom config.yml

 ### Setting Up Test Environment
 1. Start Informix in Docker: